Neighborhoods · Parkland · All Parkland subdivisions

 Property tax savings alone fund a kitchen refresh inside a few years.
 Add state income tax savings for high-earning households and the math compounds fast.

-Disclaimer: All information provided on this page — including but not limited to home prices, market statistics, sales data, tax rates, tax savings estimates, school ratings, community amenities, HOA details, demographic data, and property descriptions — is deemed to be accurate but is not guaranteed.
+Disclaimer: All information provided on this page — including but not limited to home prices, market statistics, sales data, tax rates, tax savings estimates, community amenities, HOA details, demographic data, and property descriptions — is deemed to be accurate but is not guaranteed.
 Market data reflects the broader 33076 zip code and the Parkland Terraces townhome resale segment, and may not be specific to any individual unit.
 Community details including builder, year range, home count, floor plans, and amenities are compiled from third-party sources and public records.
-Data is compiled from public MLS records, county tax records, school rating services, RPR, census data, and other third-party sources believed to be reliable at the time of publication.
-Market conditions, tax laws, school zoning, HOA policies, and community amenities are subject to change without notice.
+Data is compiled from public MLS records, county tax records, RPR, census data, and other third-party sources believed to be reliable at the time of publication.
+Market conditions, tax laws, HOA policies, and community amenities are subject to change without notice.
 Prospective buyers and their advisors should independently verify all information before making any real estate, financial, or relocation decisions.
 Tax savings estimates are illustrative only and will vary based on individual income, filing status, deductions, exemptions, and applicable federal, state, and local tax laws.
 Demographic data is approximate and derived from census and third-party estimates.
 Nothing on this page constitutes legal, financial, or tax advice.
 Beth Mckeone, James Griffis, VantaSure Realty, and Buy Sell Diva make no warranties or representations regarding the accuracy, completeness, or timeliness of the information presented.
 Use of this information is at your own risk.